jessedi0n/openai-chatgpt-chrome-extension/README.md

 ## Features

-    Easy access to the GPT-3 language model
+    - Easy access to the GPT-3 language model
-    Responses are generated in real-time
+    - Responses are generated in real-time
-    Typewriter effect for the answer
+    - Typewriter effect for the answer
-    Copy answer to clipboard feature
+    - Show or hide the last answers
-    Show the last answer
+    - Copy answer to clipboard feature

 ## Note